bkirman/bkirman.github.io/src/pages/publications.md

 Most of the files are available freely via the links, a few are embargoed or held hostage by publishers.
 If you have any questions, requests, or ideas for collaborations, [let me know](mailto:ben@kirman.org).

 ### 2026
-* Oliver Bates, Ben Kirman, Marcia Tavares Smith, and David Philip Green (2026 - In Press) Research through games design.
+* Oliver Bates, Ben Kirman, Marcia Tavares Smith, and David Philip Green (2026) [Research through Game Design](/papers/Bates2026ResearchThroughGameDesign.pdf).
 In Proceedings of 2026 Design Research Society Conference (DRS 2026).
 Edinburgh, Scotland.
 * Doruk Balcı, Jo Iacovides, and Ben Kirman (2026) [Player Discretion is Advised: Designing for Rule-Changing Play](/papers/Balcı2026PlayerDiscretion.pdf).
 In Proceedings of the 2026 CHI Conference on Human Factors in Computing Systems (CHI ’26), Barcelona, Catalonia.
 ACM

 ### 2025